greggman/ffmpegserver.js/README.md

         <script src="http://localhost:8080/ffmpegserver/ffmpegserver.js"></script>

     It should work.
-Just those 2 scripts will be served by ffmpegserver, the rest by whatever serve you normally use.
+Just those 2 scripts will be served by ffmpegserver, the rest by whatever server you normally use.

     You might want to you to check for the existence of CCapture.min.js For example: